 There are plenty of administrative roles where you don’t need to be in an office to do the work.
 As a virtual assistant (VA), you can work from home and provide administrative support to clients everywhere in the world.

 Business owners don’t have time to deal with the mundane tasks of running a business.
-That’s where you as a VA add value to a company, you take care of the behind-the-scenes work so that your clients can focus on growing their business.
+That’s where you, as a VA, add value to a company.
+You take care of the behind-the-scenes work so that your clients can focus on growing their business.

-Your job duties will depend on your client’s needs but general tasks include scheduling appointments, managing email inboxes, and keeping track of expenses.
+Your job duties will depend on your client’s needs, but general tasks include scheduling appointments, managing email inboxes, and keeping track of expenses.
+All the work is done behind a computer screen, so you won’t have the pressure of face-to-face interactions.

 7. Pet Sitter

 Okay, so you don’t really like human interaction, but you love animals!
 If you’re an animal lover, you can get hired to take care of other people’s pets.
+It’s one of the best careers for lazy introverts because, for many of us, animals are easier to deal with than people

 As a pet sitter, you’ll be responsible for feeding, walking, and playing with the pet while the owner is away on a trip.
-You can work with all kinds of animals like dogs, cats, birds, and even reptiles.
+You can work with all kinds of animals, like dogs, cats, birds, and even reptiles.

 If you have a home with a backyard, consider offering boarding services.
 This is where the pet stays at your house while the owner is away.
 Owners will be more likely to hire you if their pet can stay in a home environment rather than a kennel.